 Function Description

+user_initial_stackheap() Sets up and returns the locations of the stack and the heap.
+If you are using a scatter file at the link stage, you might have to re-implement this function.

+The linker issues an error when no semihosting is requested anduser_initial_stackheap() is not re-implemented.

+sys_exit() Error signaling, error handling, and program exit.

+ttywrch()

 sys_command_string() Tailoring input/output functions in the C and C++ libraries.

 sys_close()

 sys_iserror()

 sys_istty()

 sys_flen()

 sys_open()

 sys_read()

 sys_seek()

 sys_write()

 sys_tmpnam()

 clock() Tailoring other C library functions.

 clock_init()

 remove()

 rename()

 system()

 time()

-1.7.2 Using the C and C++ libraries with an application in a semihosting environment on page 1-34.
-1.9.1 Initialization of the execution environment and execution of the application on page 1-47.
+1.8.2 Using the C and C++ libraries with an application in a semihosting environment on page 1-45.
+1.10.1 Initialization of the execution environment and execution of the application on page 1-58.

-1.11 Modification of C library functions for error signaling, error handling, and program exit on page 1-60.
+1.12 Modification of C library functions for error signaling, error handling, and program exit on page 1-71.

-1.13 Tailoring input/output functions in the C and C++ libraries on page 1-68.

-1.7.6 Indirect semihosting C library function dependencies on page 1-37.

-1.22 Tailoring non-input/output C library functions on page 1-80.
+1.14 Tailoring input/output functions in the C and C++ libraries on page 1-79.
+1.8.6 Indirect semihosting C library function dependencies on page 1-49.
+1.23 Tailoring non-input/output C library functions on page 1-91.
+4.53 user setup stackheap() on page 4-192.

-4.52 \\user\setup\stackheap() on page 4-180.

-1.7.6 Indirect semihosting C library function dependencies
+1.8.6 Indirect semihosting C library function dependencies